 Welcome!

-I humbly invite you to share your comments and experience in Human Security initiatives around the world, and to also
+I humbly invite you to share your comments and experience in Human Security initiatives around the world, and to also adopt this type of initiative on your own.

 Sincerely,